ixofoundation/ixo-client-sdk/README.md

 # ixo-client SDK

-A complete package of client software for developeing client interfaces which connect to the ixo application stack and build on the Internet of Impact.
+A complete package of client software for developing client applications which connect to the ixo software stack and build on the Internet of Impact.

 The ixo-Client SDK has 5 core components: